telerik/blazor-ui/README.md

 The included code examples are applicable for both Blazor WebAssembly and Blazor Server projects.
 For most of them, a component and some classes are provided to illustrate a specific use case can be achieved.

-> **NOTE**: This repository does not contain the actual source code of the components, or the demos application available at the official UI for Blazor demos.
-The demos application is available as an offline project from your Telerik UI for Blazor installation.
+> **NOTE**: This repository does not contain the actual source code of the components or the [official UI for Blazor demos application](https://demos.telerik.com/blazor-ui?utm_medium=referral&utm_source=github&utm_campaign=blazor-awareness-components-examples-github).
+The demos application is available as an offline project from your [Telerik UI for Blazor installation](https://www.telerik.com/blazor-ui/documentation/installation/automated?utm_medium=referral&utm_source=github&utm_campaign=blazor-awareness-components-examples-github).
+On the other hand, this repository contains the [source code for the sample apps](https://github.com/telerik/blazor-ui/tree/master/sample-applications) that are linked on the [demos application home page](https://demos.telerik.com/blazor-ui?utm_medium=referral&utm_source=github&utm_campaign=blazor-awareness-components-examples-github#popular-sample-apps).
 ***
 ## Table of Contents